Optimization of path-integral tensor-multiplication schemes in open quantum systems: Path-integral approach

 The initial full influence functional at the first time step is simply given by $F_{i_L\ldots i_1}^{(1)}= M_{i_1 k}$, where $k$ is the excitation channel and $M_{ij}$ are the matrix elements of the operator $\hat{M}$ defined in \Eq{Moperator}.
 The final full influence functional $F_{i_L\ldots i_1}^{(N)}$ at the observation time $t=N\Delta t$ is found by applying the propagator $N-1$ times, according to \Eq{Fn}, and in general determines the full reduced density matrix of the system at time $t$.
 The off-diagonal elements of this density matrix yield the linear optical polarization, which is given by

 Here, the subscripts $0\dots 0$ represent the indices placed into the cavity channel, which is not coupled to phonons, but more generally, this can be any channel decoupled from the bath, such as the absolute ground state of the system.
+Note also that $k$ is incorporated implicitly within the construction of the initial tensor $F_{i_L \ldots i_1}^{(1)}$ in \Eq{Fnm}, see below.

 As the number of time steps within the memory kernel increases (increasing neighbors), the tensors in \Eq{Fn} are growing exponentially in size.
 The exponential growth limits the number of correlations that can be considered, due to computational limitations.
 As a consequence there are problems in achieving convergence for the following scenarios: (i) When the system has long phonon memory times; (ii) when there is a large number $J$ of quantum states or channels; (iii) in strong coupling regimes where the quantum dynamics of the system exhibits rapid oscillations.